PedroGaya/hellblazers/quickstart-sections/spreads/player/05-resistance-pools.md

 ## Death

 Death does not come unwarranted - it must be clearly understood as a possibility from the get go.
 Whenever you're about to take damage, the GM may indicate it as **lethal**: You always take three fallout and, if you are dropped, the GM makes a tension roll under a cup - Once someone checks your body, **if _any_ dice are dropped**, your character is dead.

+## Marks

+A mark is **light harm** - a bruise, sprain, headache, dizzyness, etc. Often taken as light consequences from _messy rolls_.
+When suffered, mark the stat most relevant to the harm - You get _+1t_ on your next roll with that stat, then clear the mark.

+If you would mark an already marked stat, mark its paired stat instead.
+If both are already marked, take damage or stress instead.